 As a result, it was decided to carry out extraordinary rescue excavations.
 And this is how the Temple Mount Sifting Project was born.

-We recently visited Tzurim Valley National Park and participated in the Ancient Jerusalem Sifting Project.
-We enjoyed the experience, and I am mentioning it since it can be a lovely add on to this visit.
+We visited Tzurim Valley National Park and participated in the Ancient Jerusalem Sifting Project.
+We enjoyed the experience, and I am mentioning it since it can be a lovely add-on to this visit.

 Common Questions

-Inside Dome of the Rock, you can find the Foundation Stone.
-And the Foundation Stone has a great significance in Abrahamic religions.
-For example, the belief that this is the place where God created the world and the first human.
+Inside the Dome of the Rock, you can find the Foundation Stone.
+And the Foundation Stone has tremendous significance in Abrahamic religions.
+For example, the belief that this is where God created the world and the first human.

-Everybody can visit the Temple Mount and see the Dome of the Rock exterior.
-But only Muslims are allowed to visit inside.
+Everybody can visit Temple Mount and see the Dome of the Rock exterior.
+But only Muslims are allowed to enter inside.

-Everybody can visit the Temple Mount, but only Muslims are allowed to pray there.
+Everybody can visit the Temple Mount, but only Muslims can pray there.

 Dome of the Rock is an Islamic shrine.
 You can find the Al-Aqsa Mosque nearby.

 Visitors pass through the security checkpoint.
 Moreover, there are police patrols on the Temple Mount.
 Thus I felt perfectly safe.
-And in case of any unrest, the site will be closed for visitors.
+And in case of any unrest, the site will be closed to visitors.

 Summary

-As I mentioned in Old City Of Jerusalem, Dome Of The Rock And The Temple Mount is one of the most important sites in the city.
-Thus if you can I would definitely reccomend not to skip it.
+As I mentioned in the guide to the Old City Of Jerusalem, the Dome of the Rock and the Temple Mount are among the most important sites in the city.
+Thus if you can, I would recommend not skipping it.

 That’s all for today, and I’ll see you in future travels!